-Recently, I have been reflecting on how my addiction to pornography began in the first place.
+Recently, I have been reflecting on how my porn addiction began in the first place.
 This took me back to a dark place in my life during college, when I had broken up with who I thought was the love of my life, which left me directionless and unstable.
 I had no passion for what I was majoring in and no idea what I would do otherwise.

 Further, I didn’t know it at the time, but I was suffering silently with OCD, which has caused me a great deal of shame and despair.
 With all of this swirling around, I felt very depressed and hopeless, quite frankly.
 I certainly didn’t know how to ask for help.
 Pornography was a reflex-like response to my dismal situation.

-Throughout my pornography usage, I have been known to become so obsessive that I abused my sleep patterns—even after I swore that I would stop.
+Throughout my porn addiction and usage, I have been known to become so obsessive that I abused my sleep patterns—even after I swore that I would stop.
 Sometimes, I would stay up all night binge-watching porn.
 One of my lowest points was staying up all night on Holy Saturday, falling asleep at 5am, and then waking up just in time for the last Easter Sunday Mass in the area.

 There’s a certain irony in that one of my lowest moments occurred during the most important day in the Church’s life.
 Even though I didn’t put my sin to rest, I certainly knew that the Resurrection would be my source of redemption.